digihealthucsd/postable-spirometry/hardware designs/README.md

 Ensure that the glossy side is facing down on the laser cutter (the paper side should face the laser beam).
 This helps to ensure the cut goes through properly.

-Amazon Link to waterproof mdeical adhesive tape: https://www.amazon.com/Transparent-Adhesive-Waterproof-Bandages-Dressing/dp/B08CXMCPG7/ref=sr_1_15?keywords=medical+tape+waterproof&qid=1692652463&sr=8-15
+Amazon Link to waterproof medical adhesive tape: https://www.amazon.com/Transparent-Adhesive-Waterproof-Bandages-Dressing/dp/B08CXMCPG7/ref=sr_1_15?keywords=medical+tape+waterproof&qid=1692652463&sr=8-15